Bullying Prevention Department

 Definition of Bullying

-Bullying means repeated, deliberate physical, verbal, or social attacks or intimidation directed toward another person.
-There is a marked imbalance of power between the bully and the victim.
-Bullying may be done by one individual or a group.
+Bullying is repeated and deliberate physical, verbal, or social attacks or intimidation directed toward another person.
+There is a real or perceived imbalance of power between the person displaying bullying behavior and the person harmed.
+Bullying may be done by one individual or a group and is repeated, or has the potential to be repeated, over time.
 Cyberbullying is bullying that takes place using electronic technology.

 - Bullying is a serious problem that parents need to acknowledge and address.

 - Physical bullying includes punching, poking, hair pulling, beating, biting, and strangling.

 - Verbal bullying includes name calling, teasing, and gossiping.

 - Emotional bullying includes rejecting, terrorizing, extorting, blackmailing, isolating, and defaming.

 - Sexual bullying includes sexual propositioning or sexual harassment.

 - Cyberbullying includes bullying that takes place using electronic technology.

 - Likely persons harmed by bullying behavior are those who look different, act different, or select activities that are not mainstream.